Skip to main content

 The most common method used to group records together is cluster analysis.
 There are actually many different types of cluster analysis, but by far the most commonly used clustering methods in business applications are based on K-Centroids algorithms.
 Alteryx provides tools to help determine the appropriate number of clusters (groups) that should be formed, creating the final set of clusters, and appending the cluster a particular record belongs to (regardless of whether the record was used in determining the set of clusters) to the data.
 A related tool (Find Nearest Neighbors) allows the user to form ad hoc groups of a given size around one or more specific records.
 For instance, the tools provide the user with the ability to find the five customers most like customer "X" based on past purchase behavior.
 The method available for grouping fields is principal components.

 The Market Basket Analysis tools help determine what items go together in point of sales data, or the combination of problems tends to co-occur in defect reporting and work order systems.
-The tools in the category determine the set of "rules" in the data (such as "Product defect A is more likely to be present when product defects B and C are also observed"), and provide filtering tools to help narrow down the list of possible rules based on a set of criteria that are associated with rules that are more likely to make them practically more important.
+The tools in the category determine the set of "rules" in the data (such as "Product defect A is more likely to be present when product defects B and C are also observed") and provide filtering tools to help narrow down the list of possible rules based on a set of criteria that are associated with rules that are more likely to make them practically more important.

 Tools in this category include: